wisc-arclab/SampleDataCBF/README.md

-# SampleDataCBF: Sampled-Data Control Barrier Function (CBF)
+# SampleDataCBF: Sampled-Data Control Barrier Function
 This repository contains source code for the paper [Control barrier function meets interval analysis: Safety-critical control with measurement and actuation uncertainties](https://ieeexplore.ieee.org/document/9867681).
-The arxiv verions of the paper can be found [here](http://128.84.4.34/abs/2110.00915).
+The arxiv version of the paper can be found [here](http://128.84.4.34/abs/2110.00915).
 The repository contains MATLAB code that has been tested in MATLAB R2022b.

 If you use this code, we would appreciate it if you cited the paper as follows: